amineoucherif/MLP_IrisDataset/README.md

 ![Confusion Matrix](https://github.com/amineoucherif/MLP_IrisDataset/blob/master/ConfusionMatrix.png)

 ## Conclusion
-Till now, here is draft and will keep optimizing it.
+Till now, here is a draft and will return optimizing it.